 Without breathing down their neck, a concerned person should keep note of any changes in how their partner is sleeping, their appetite, or their temper.
 They alone know when their partner’s behavior changes.
 There’s also what’s called a “foreshortened future,” which is when a person begins to focus exclusively on the immediate future, rather than plans that may be far off, like a vacation.
 It suggests that the person is going through a present that is so overwhelming and distressing that they can’t see past it.

-Dulchin recommends looking at depression, and depressive episodes, through a three-tiered approach.
+Dulchin recommends looking at depression, how to handle depression, and depressive episodes through a three-tiered approach.
 “People are what they feel, what they think, and how they choose to act,” says Dulchin.
 “A spouse talking to a depressed partner asks how they feel, how they think about how they feel, and then says, ‘Let’s together decide how you’re going to act, based on those two things.’ “

-Even if someone’s partner feels like crap, and knows why they feel like crap, it’s important to have that conversation and take action based on that conversation, any specific requests that arise, and expert recommendations.
+Even if a depressed spouse feels like crap, and knows why they feel like crap, it’s important to have that conversation and take action based on that conversation, any specific requests that arise, and expert recommendations.
 There are other supportive behaviors that go beyond open dialogue and behavior monitoring.
 Challenging a partner to occasionally do things that may be difficult helps them keep their world open.
 It seems counterintuitive — but supporting someone with depression often means pushing them to do things that scare them.

 “When somebody is scared and overwhelmed, on the one hand, you want to say, ‘You don’t have to go to that party tonight because you’re feeling bad.
 Don’t push yourself.’
 On the other hand, you don’t want to say that again, and again, and again, until somebody has no social life and doesn’t get invited to parties.”